bartala/Bankruptcy/README.md

-# Persistence of Collective Memory
+# Collective Memory of Dynamic Events

 ## Overview
 Collective attention and memory involving significant events have been quantitatively studied using large-scale social media data.